 4. Going the extra mile to see them happy.
 For instance, if they drink instant coffee every morning, waking up a little early and making them a pot of real coffee as a treat.

-5. Showing them it’s fine when they accidentally fuck up.
+5. Showing them it’s fine when they accidentally screw up.

 6. Understanding who they are, not just what they say.
 This can be by making creative gifts with personal meaning, writing notes based on what’s important to your partner, pointing out something they’d want to see, etc.